Our most frequently asked questions.

 + How does the investment work in the UK?

-Collider and its investors will select up to 12 startups over four cohorts per year (one cohort per quarter).
+Collider and its investors are targeting the selection of up to 12 startups over 4 cohorts in any given 12 month period (1 cohort per quarter).

-A minimum of £250,000 from all investors will be made available every three months to be invested into at least three companies.
+A minimum of £200,000 made from all relevant investors will be made available every 3 months to be invested at least 2 companies.

-• Each later stage company (EIS) will receive £100,000 investment for 8-12% of total share capital, which will result in a valuation for each company in the range of £833k - £1.25m • Each early seed stage company (SEIS) will receive £50,000 investment for 8-12% of total share capital, which will result in a valuation for each company in the range of £500k - £625k
+• Each later stage company (EIS) will receive £100,000 investment for 10-12% of total share capital, which will result in a valuation for each company in the range of £833k - £1m

-Collider will receive 2% equity of the total in each of the selected companies.
-Each £100,000 investor will be awarded bonus shares in each startup as part of the Collider Management Ltd. Investors who invest £100k will each share in part of this equity, which will be made available by Collider.
+Collider will receive an allocation equal to 2 of the percentage equity points of the 10% to 12% in each of the selected companies.
+Each £100,000 investor will be awarded bonus shares in each startup as part of the Collider allocation.
+Investors who invest £100k will each share in part of this equity, which will be made available by Collider.

 It is important to note that investors equity will be split across the cohort (although not necessarily evenly), depending on the investment received by each startup.